Sahiba Mahal: Marriage

-Dowager Empress
+Dowager

 In April 1748, Muhammad Shah died.
 His son, Ahmad Shah Bahadur, who was in camp with Safdar Jang near Panipat to return to Delhi and claim the throne.
 On Safdar Jang's advice, he was enthroned at Panipat and returned to Delhi a few days later.
 Sahiba Mahal was ignominiously sent to the widows' house with no special provision for her comfort, and suffered much humiliation and hardship at Udham Bai's hands.
 She, however, remained universally honoured in Delhi society.

 On 26 May 1754, Ahmad Shah was attacked on a journey by a band of Marathas under Malhar Rao Holkar.
 While running away from Sikandrabad, he took along with him his mother Qudsia Begum, his son Mahmud Shah Bahadur, his favourite wife Inayetpuri Bai, and Sahiba Mahal's daughter Hazrat Begum, leaving her and all other empresses and princesses at the mercy of the enemies.
 She, along with some other ladies were overtaken by Aqibat Mahmud Kashmiri's brother, and were conducted to the house of the qazi of the city.

 In February 1756, her 16-year-old daughter, Princess Hazrat Begum, became so famous for her matchless beauty that the Mughal emperor Alamgir II, who was then about sixty, used undue pressures and threats to force Sahiba Mahal and the princess' guardian Badshah Begum, to give him Hazrat Begum's hand in marriage.
 The princess preferred death over marrying an old wreck of sixty and Alamgir II did not succeed in marrying her.